History of HPU Presidents

 His first challenge as vice president and acting president was to heal the wounds resulting from the conflict between Mims and the faculty during the later stages of Mims’s administration.

-Homburg gave the college a year of rest and healing.
-During the spring of 1923 the trustees considered electing Homburg to the presidency; however, in February the Board postponed taking action and Homburg resigned to accept the pastorate of First Baptist Church in Belton.
+Hornburg gave the college a year of rest and healing.
+During the spring of 1923 the trustees considered electing Homburg to the presidency; however, in February the Board postponed taking action and Hornburg resigned to accept the pastorate of First Baptist Church in Belton.
 Dean Thomas Taylor was appointed acting president until a president could be selected.

 On July 7, 1923, the HPC trustees elected Dr. Edgar Godbold the eleventh president of HPC.
 He was holding the position of Corresponding Secretary of the Executive Board of the Louisiana Baptist Convention when he was named president of HPC.